eunchangchoi/eunchangchoi.github.io/index.md

 ▪ Advised <a href="https://eng.kcc.go.kr/user/ehpMain.do"> Korea Communications Commission(KCC) </a> with regards to regulation of deepfakes
 ▪ <a href="https://soundcloud.com/zion-lee-310060380/digikorea#t=22:52"> (Nov.2019) <br>
 ▪ Panelist, 'Autonomous Systems, Robustness, and Data' Interview with United Nations Institute for Disarmament Research (Nov.2020)<br>
-▪ Consulted about Global Perspective on AI Ethics for <a href="https://www.kisdi.re.kr/"> Korea Information Society Development Institute </a>(Sept.2019)<br>
+▪ Consulted about Global Perspective on AI Ethics for <a href="https://www.kisdi.re.kr/"> Korea Information Society Development Institute </a> (Sept.2019)<br>
 ▪ <a href="https://www.itu.int/en/ITU-D/Regional-Presence/AsiaPacific/Pages/Events/2019/Artificial-Intelligence-Overview-and-Applications.aspx">'AI: Ethics, Security, Personal Data and Governance'</a> ITU Academy, Centres of Excellence, Bangkok, Thailand (Sept.
 2019)<br>
 ▪ AI – Country Case : Republic of Korea, ITU Academy, Centres of Excellence, Bangkok, Thailand (Sept.
 2019)<br>
+▪  <a href="https://youtu.be/uRsC_ypHGCg?t=1348">'IP Address and Cross-border Cooperation for Resolving the Cyber Attribution Challenges'</a>, <a href="https://conference.apnic.net/48/program/schedule/#/day/6/cooperation-sig">APNIC 48</a>,Chiang Mai,Thailand (2019) <br>
 ▪ Plenary session panel, Asia-Pacific Internet Governance Forum, Vladivostok, Russia (July, 2019)<br>
 ▪ Policy Report <a href="https://bit.ly/3qgZ63S">"The Ethical Considerations of AI and Policy Response in the Age of Fourth Industrial Revolution"</a> KISDI, Commissioned Report submitted to <a href="https://www.4th-ir.go.kr/home/en/">The Presidential Committee on the Fourth Industrial Revolution of Korea</a> (Oct.
 2018) <br>
 ▪ <a href="https://www.youtube.com/watch?v=quo1DLyitf8&feature=youtu.be&t=1004">'Fake News Workshop'</a>, <a href="https://igf2018.fr/"> The UN Internet Governance Forum </a> at UNESCO, Paris, France (Nov.2018) <br>